tommoor/crumble/README.md

 Crumble is released under the MIT license.
 It is simple and easy to understand and places almost no restrictions on what you can do with Crumble.
 [More Information](http://en.wikipedia.org/wiki/MIT_License)

-Crumble is built on top of and was inspired by [Grumble.js](https://github.com/jamescryer/grumble.js)
+Crumble depends on and was inspired by [Grumble.js](https://github.com/jamescryer/grumble.js)

 ## Download